jdx/mise/README.md

 node = "https://github.com/my-org/rtx-node.git#DEADBEEF" # supports specific gitref
 ```

-If you simply want to install a plugin from a specific URL once, it's better to use
+If you simply want to install a plugin from a specific URL ONCE, it's better to use
 `rtx plugin install plugin <GIT_URL>`.
 Add this section to `.rtx.toml` if you want
 to share the plugin location/revision with other developers in your project.